Prelude to the Mishima Incident: 1967 (Shōwa 42)

 After returning to Japan, in November, Mishima discussed a draft plan for a militia organization called the "Japan National Guard" (祖国防衛隊, Sokoku Bōeitai) with members of the Controversy Journal group and began preparing the pamphlet on the "Japan National Guard" concept.
 On December 5, he test-flew an F-104 fighter jet from the Japan Air Self-Defense Force's Hyakuri Air Base.
-At the end of December, Colonel Kiyokatsu Yamamoto (山本舜勝), head of the Information Education Section at the JGSDF Research School (JGSDF Kodaira School) (陸上自衛隊調査学校, Rikujō jieitai chōsa gakkō) in Kodaira-shi, who had been shown Mishima's "Japan National Guard" concept pamphlet by his former superior, Iwaichi Fujiwara, dined with Mishima at a traditional authentic Japanese restaurant Ryōtei in Akasaka through Fujiwara's offices.
+At the end of December, Colonel Kiyokatsu Yamamoto (山本舜勝), head of the Information Education Section at the JGSDF Intelligence School (JGSDF Kodaira School) (陸上自衛隊調査学校) in Kodaira-shi, who had been shown Mishima's "Japan National Guard" concept pamphlet by his former superior, Iwaichi Fujiwara, dined with Mishima at a traditional authentic Japanese restaurant Ryōtei in Akasaka through Fujiwara's offices.
 At that time, the influence of communist forces from the Soviet Union and China was growing in Japan.

 Colonel Yamamoto asked Mishima, an author who was widely rumored to be a candidate for the Nobel Prize in Literature, "as a man of letters, you should devote yourself to writing, and isn't it possible to achieve your goals through writing?"
 Mishima answered decisively with a sharp stare, looking straight into Yamamoto's eyes, "I've given up on writing.
 I don't have the slightest interest in the Nobel Prize."

 At that moment, a spark ran down Colonel Yamamoto's spine, convinced that "he's serious about this," and while he felt he could work with Mishima, he also felt that he shouldn't make such big claims to this man, and shouldn't promise him the moon.

-Colonel Yamamoto also talked that Mishima had said, "I've given up on writing," and then, "Mr. Tsuneari Fukuda will be able to fulfill the role you are speaking of."
+(Note: Colonel Yamamoto also talked that Mishima had said, "I've given up on writing," and then, "Mr. Tsuneari Fukuda will be able to fulfill the role you are speaking of.")
 According to Hiroshi Mochimaru, Mishima was extremely excited after meeting Colonel Yamamoto and said, "He's an expert on urban guerrilla warfare.
 He's the perfect person for our organization.
 Let's meet him together."

 However, around this time a rift began to form between the member of the Controversy Journal group, who fully supported the idea of a "Japan National Guard," and the leaders of Japan Students' League, Hidetoshi Saitō (斉藤英俊) and Miyazaki Masahiro (宮崎正弘), who were shown reluctance about the idea's "radical overtones colors" and the image of Mishima's private army, and Hiroshi Mochimaru, Yoshio Itō (伊藤好雄), Tetsuho Miyazawa (宮沢徹甫), Tsutomu Abe (阿部勉) and others were expelled from Japan Students' League, and joined the Controversy Journal group.
 Mochimaru became deputy editor of the magazine Controversy Journal together with Mishima.